elaforge/fast-tags/README.md

 In order to generate tags for all Haskell files under current directory, issue

 ```
-  fast-tags -o tags -R .
+  fast-tags -R .
 ```

-See vimrc for an example of how to keep the tags file up to date automatically.
+See `vimrc` for an example of how to keep the tags file up to date automatically, and `qualified_tags.py` for a way to use qualified names to disambiguate tags

 [badge-travis]: https://travis-ci.org/elaforge/fast-tags.svg?branch=master